Vitaliano VI Borromeo: an exhibition on Isola Bella celebrating the genius and aesthetic sense of its founder

 Isola Bella celebrates its founder Vitaliano VI Borromeo with an exhibition looking back over his life, and above all his work – the vessel that emerges from the waters of Lago Maggiore – still a source of admiration and amazement today to visitors from all over the world.

 From 20 March to 2 September 2020 in Palazzo Borromeo the exhibition opens entitled “Vitaliano VI.
-The Invention of Isola Bella”, devoted to its inventor 400 years from his birth and in the year of Piedmontese Baroque.
+The Invention of Isola Bella”, curated by Alessandro Morandotti and Mauro Natale and devoted to its inventor 400 years from his birth and in the year of Piedmontese Baroque.

 Staged in the grand hall completed by his descendant of the same name Vitaliano IX in 1956, in its first section the exhibition looks back over the main phases in the life of Vitaliano VI, the real author of the renewed good fortune of the family in the second half of the 17th century, through painted portraits, sculptures, medals and documents.
 It then continues by reconstructing the stages of the project for the Palazzo and the Gardens of the island, where some of the best Lombard designers were active, from Andrea Biffi to Filippo Cagnola, in constant dialogue with Ticino architect Carlo Fontana.
 Finally, it concludes with an exhibition of paintings, sculptures and furnishings conceived for the decoration of the interiors of the Palazzo, works commissioned by Vitaliano VI, some never exhibited to the public previously.
 The furniture and the original paintings that are still to be found today exactly where the Milanese noble wanted them can be identified in the rooms on the museum route.